henryh/csv-import/README.md

 # CSV Import
 PHP script to load data from CSV files into a database.
 In pure php, without any framework and third-party libraries.
-It цorks only through the console.
+It works only through the console.
 Tested on PHP 7.4 in Linux.

 ## Intallation
 1. Clone project and go to the app directory: